MISHIISoat/Finder-Refactoring-Kata/Java/README.md

 ## How to End

 You can stop when you feel the code is good enough, something you can come back to in 6 months and understand.

+## Continue

+You can implement new features after refactoring